ncatlab/nlab-content/pages/1/5/2/0/251/content.md

 Luckily, every pseudo double category is equivalent to a double category of the usual sort, where composition of arrows in both directions is strictly associative.
 This is Theorem 7.5 of Grandis and Par&#233;'s paper [Limits in double categories](http://archive.numdam.org/ARCHIVE/CTGDC/CTGDC_1999__40_3/CTGDC_1999__40_3_162_0/CTGDC_1999__40_3_162_0.pdf).

+### Doubly weak double categories

+There have been various attempts to define double categories that are "weak in both directions".
+A recent treatment is given in [Fairbanks and Shulman 2026](#FSDoublyWeak), in which [[doubly weak double categories]] are defined and compared to the other concepts listed below on this page.

+Doubly weak double categories have several equivalent definitions.
+A doubly weak double category can be defined as an [[implicit double category]] in which every path of arrows is isomorphic to a single arrow; this is in analogy to how a bicategory can be defined as an [[implicit 2-category]] in which every path of arrows is isomorphic to a single arrow.
+Doubly weak double categories can also be viewed as special cases of Verity's double bicategories or Garner's cubical bicategories (described below) satisfying additional "tidiness" conditions.
+There is also a more minimal definition in terms of squares with binary composition and identity operations and with associator and unitor coherence squares.

 ### Double bicategories

-One way to define a double category which is "weak in both directions" is a [[double bicategory]].
+An earlier definition of a double category "weak in both directions" is a [[double bicategory]].
 Double bicategories were defined in [[Dominic Verity]]'s thesis.
 The definition can also be found in Jeffrey Morton's paper [Double bicategories and double cospans](http://arxiv.org/abs/math/0611930).

 The definition of double bicategory takes as given two ordinary [[bicategories]], representing the vertical and horizontal bicategories, together with a set of squares which is "acted on" by both of these.
 In the basic definition, there is no requirement that the 2-cells in the vertical (resp. horizontal) bicategory be exactly those squares whose vertical (resp. horizontal) 1-cell boundaries are identities, but such an axiom can easily be added.